 Located in the foothills of Oakland, California, on the east shore of the San Francisco Bay, Mills College is an independent liberal arts college for undergraduate women with graduate programs for women and men.
 The College educates students to think critically and communicate responsibly and effectively, to accept the challenges of their creative visions, and to acquire the knowledge and skills necessary to effect thoughtful changes in a global, multicultural society.
 Founded in 1852 as an undergraduate college for women, Mills introduced its first graduate programs in the 1920s.
 Since that time, Mills has earned a national and international reputation based on groundbreaking work in fields such as electronic music, studio art, and education.

-Mills offers graduate degree and certificate programs to approximately 600 students on an intimate campus with a total student body of more than 1,500.
-Our graduate programs include: Studio Art, Computer Science, Dance, Education, English, Infant Mental Health, MBA, Music, Pre-Med, and Public Policy.
+Mills offers graduate degree and certificate programs to approximately 500 students on an intimate campus with a total student body of about 1,400.
+Our graduate programs include: Applied Economics, Studio Art, Computer Science, Dance, Education, English, Infant Mental Health, MBA, Music, Pre-Med, and Public Policy.
 In recent years, Mills has built on its tradition of innovation with the introduction of new joint graduate degrees, including the joint MBA/MA in educational leadership and the joint MPP/MBA degree.

 Ranked fifth among top colleges in the West by U.S. News & World Report, Mills also has been named one of the top "Great Schools, Great Prices" for high academic quality relative to net cost of attendance.
-Mills was recognized as one of the Best 377 Colleges and one of the greenest colleges in the nation by The Princeton Review.
-The Washington Monthly also ranked Mills one of the top 10 master's universities in the United States.
+Mills was recognized as one of The Best 380 Colleges and one of the 50 greenest colleges in the nation by The Princeton Review.
+The Washington Monthly also ranked Mills one of the top 15 master's universities in the United States.

 The Mills advanced-degree candidates are accomplished students who are drawn by the outstanding reputation of our curriculum, faculty, and the intellectual environment of the campus itself.
-Graduate programs at Mills offer serious students an opportunity to delve intensely into their field of study, cross traditional disciplinary boundaries, and explore new ways of thinking.
+Graduate programs at Mills offer serious students an opportunity to delve intensely into their field of study in an inclusive environment while crossing traditional disciplinary boundaries and exploring new ways of thinking.

 At Mills, we value the diversity of people and ideas.
-Forty-three percent of our graduate population identify themselves as students of color, and Mills students and faculty bring a wide range of interests, experiences, and ideas to our graduate programs.
+About 40 percent of our graduate population identify themselves as students of color, and Mills students and faculty bring a wide range of interests, experiences, and ideas to our graduate programs.

 Thanks to the extraordinary reputation of Mills and its faculty, we also attract an amazing array of world-class speakers and performers to the campus.
 Due to the intentionally small size of these events, Mills graduate students have access to these dignitaries and often engage with them one-on-one before, during, and after events.
 In addition, Mills' dedicated alumnae/i are an integral part of the life of the College, participating in activities and sharing their professional expertise.
 Since so many Mills graduates have gone on to success in their areas of study, this network and influence can be far reaching.
 It all adds up to a dynamic environment that is the signature of the Mills graduate experience.